leontrolski/dnjs/README.md

 m.mount(document.body, page)
 ```

-Or we can render the `html` on the command line similar to before:
+Or we can render the `HTML` on the command line similar to before:

 ```bash
 dnjs --html examples/commentsPage.dn.js examples/comments.json
 ```

-Note, that without the `--html` flag, we still make the following `JSON`, the conversion to `html` is a post-processing stage:
+Note, that without the `--html` flag, we still make the following `JSON`, the conversion to `HTML` is a post-processing stage:

 ```js
 {